-Liberatore testified that he became self-employed in the field of search engine optimization in January 2020 but also stated he had merely begun training for his role in January 2020 and had not yet had clients or earned income prior to the COVID-19 pandemic.
+Liberatore testified that he begun self-employment in January 2020 but also stated he had merely begun training for his role in January 2020 and had not yet had clients or earned income prior to the COVID-19 Liberatore acknowledged he had not provided additional pandemic. information concerning his identity.
+Liberatore also testified that he had not submitted documentation showing he had been self-employed prior to the pandemic and stated he did not believe he was required to submit documentary proof of his self-employment.
 Liberatore further acknowledged he did not have a business license.
-Liberatore also acknowledged that he did not provide proof of his identity to ESD.
 In addition, Liberatore presented a letter and testimony from Chris Edwards concerning the training Liberatore undertook and the nature of the work Liberatore would have performed had the pandemic not occurred.